KNOWLEDGE BASE Government - Law In the United Kingdom

 Government Structure

 The United Kingdom is a parliamentary democracy in which the government is voted into power by the people.
 Alongside this system is a constitutional monarchy in which the established monarchy remains politically impartial with limited powers.
 The government, or the executive, runs the country and is responsible for the development and implementation of policy and the drafting of new laws.
-Parliament, also know as the legislature, is the highest legislative authority in the United Kingdom.
+Parliament, also known as the legislature is the highest legislative authority in the United Kingdom.
 It is responsible for checking the work of the government and examining, debating, and approving new laws.
-People often confuse Parliament with government.
+The devolved Parliaments of Scotland, Wales, and Northern Ireland also hold varying degrees of legislative power over regional matters.
+People often confuse Parliament with the government.
 While the two do work closely together and play a part of forming the laws of the United Kingdom, they are separate institutions with separate functions.

 The Government